 At the beginning of the plan development process, a website was created to keep the public posted on plan development milestones and to solicit input.
-The County intends to keep a website active after the plan's completion to keep the public informed about successful mitigation projects and future plan updates.
+The County and several of the planning partners intend to keep a website active after the plan's completion to keep the public informed about successful mitigation projects and future plan updates.